Milan Brglez

 Milan Brglez (/sl/; born 1 September 1967) is a Slovenian political scientist and politician who served as Speaker of the National Assembly of Slovenia from 2014 to 2018.
-He has served as a Member of the European Parliament (MEP) since 2019.
+He served as a Member of the European Parliament (MEP) between 2019 and 2024.
 A member of the Social Democrats, part of the Party of European Socialists, Brglez was a candidate in the 2022 presidential election.

 Education

 Brglez graduated in political science at the Faculty of Social, Political Sciences and Journalism, University of Ljubljana, and completed his master's degree in international law at the Faculty of Law, University of Ljubljana.
 He obtained his PhD in international relations, specialising in theory of international relations with thesis entitled “The Meaning of Non-Positivist Epistemological and Realist Ontological Assumptions for Theorising International Relations and International Relations Research Methodologies”.

 Career in academia

 In 1992, Brglez started his work at the Faculty of Social, Political Sciences and Journalism as teaching assistant at the Chair of International Relations covering courses of Politics of International Law, Diplomatic and Consular Relations, and International Relations.
 In 2007, he became assistant professor and course holder of Diplomatic and Consular Relations, Theory of International Relations, Selected Issues of International Law, Selected Issues of Diplomatic Law, and European Protection of Human Rights.
 In 2008, he took the position as head of the Department for International Relations at the Faculty of Social Sciences (University of Ljubljana).